mutantmonkey/grrsh/README.md

 proxy connections to a local port, allowing you to connect using a standard OpenSSH client.

-Many OpenSSH features are supported, including port forwarding, "netcat mode" (-W), and even scp.
+Many OpenSSH features are supported when using proxy mode, including port forwarding, "netcat mode" (-W), and even scp.

 ## Use Cases
 * Network or "Internet of Things" devices where port forwarding is difficult or